Mt. LeConte (via Alum Cave Trail)

 Just past Alum Cave is Gracie's Pulpit.
 This landmark is named after Gracie McNichol, who, despite several physical challenges throughout her life, climbed Mount LeConte on 244 occasions, including her last on her 92nd birthday!
-At roughly 2.6 miles from the trailhead the pulpit also marks the halfway point to the LeConte Lodge.
+At roughly 2.6 miles from the trailhead, this small rock outcropping also marks the halfway point to the LeConte Lodge.

 My first trek up to Mount LeConte was in the dead of winter.
 The ledges were frozen solid with snow melt, forcing us to hold onto the cables for dear life.
 During the warmer months, however, these rock ledges shouldn't present any problems, unless you have an extreme fear of heights.
+Hikers should note that there are a few sections of trail that are exposed to some fairly steep drop-offs.

-The last of these ledges passes just below Cliff Top (see photo below).
+The last of these ledges (see photo on right) passes just below Cliff Top (see photo below).

-Once beyond this point the trail flattens out and you'll enter a spruce-fir forest.
-Before long the LeConte Lodge cabins come into view.
-Before reaching the lodge, at just over 5 miles from the trailhead, the Alum Cave Trail dead-ends into the Rainbow Falls Trail.
-Hikers should turn right at this junction.
+Once beyond this point the trail flattens out and you'll begin passing through a dense spruce-fir forest.
+At just over 5 miles from the trailhead the Alum Cave Trail dead-ends into the Rainbow Falls Trail.
+Hikers should turn right here to continue towards the summit.

-Before reaching the top of the mountain the Trillium Gap Trail will branch off to your left at 5.2 miles.
+Before reaching the top of the mountain the Trillium Gap Trail will branch off to your left at roughly 5.2 miles.
 The summit, better known as High Top, will arrive at the 5.5-mile mark.
 You'll know you've reached the highest point on the mountain when you reach the large cairn, or pile of rocks, just off the main trail on your right.

 At 6593 feet, Mount LeConte is the third highest peak in the Smokies.
 However, measured from its immediate base to its highest point, Mt.
 LeConte can be considered the tallest mountain in the Eastern United States, rising 5301 feet from its base near Gatlinburg.